Cartoons and comics are a blend of art and storytelling that use illustrations to convey a narrative.

 In LGBTQ folklife, illustrated narratives have been a powerful tool for camp, sexual fantasies, and conveying shared experiences familiar to the LGBTQ community.
 While cartoons and comics can be divided into several categories, the impact of illustrative narratives on LGBTQ folklife fall into three broad genres: superhero comics featuring primarily heterosexual characters, Gay erotic comics that explore sex and power between men and between women using graphic illustrations, and cartoon strips that can be used to examine LGBTQ people’s daily lives from a variety of personal perspectives.

 But rather than causing deviance, comics were means by which non-heteronormal people could understand their difference from the status quo.
-Significantly for Gay male youth, many superhero comic books offer examples of personal relations between men that are acceptable to parents and therefore do not need to be explored in secret.
+Many superhero comic books offer young Gay males examples of personal relations between men that are acceptable to parents and therefore do not need to be explored in secret.
 Like many LGBTQ youth in general, the characters in superhero comic books are forced to hide a fundamental aspect of their identities — their superpowers and alter egos — because coming out carries too many personal risks.

-Most importantly, superheroes embody a difference that each character struggles with unique ways, a central theme that is common to nearly all LGBTQ experience.
+Most importantly, superheroes embody a difference with which each character struggles, a central theme that is common to nearly all LGBTQ experience.

 Since Marvel comics outed (revealed to be homosexual) the Gay Quebecois character Northstar (Alpha Flight) in 1992, LGBTQ characters have also emerged in other mainstream comic books in both marginal and leading roles.
 The outing of the Vietnamese mutant Karma as Lesbian (New Mutants, New X-Men) and Russian mutant Colossus in one alternate universe storyline (Ultimate X-Men) were significant moments for Gay comic fans, who have often expressed affinity with the hunted, despised, and closeted (yet powerful and sexy) mutants who could not help being born different.
 In the non-superhero comic world, Marvel brought back the cowboy comic that features an American cowpoke, the Rawhide Kid, as a homosexual hero (Rawhide Kid).
 For their part, DC Comics has rewritten Batwoman as a Lesbian (albeit “lipstick lesbian” or femme).